 - And last, oops!
 I forgot I don’t have money on that card…here let me pay cash.

 Learned this the hard way after finally blending in with other locals, you should always bring small bills and coins if possible.

-Here, if your total is 175 pesos and you pay with a 200 peso bill, you will likely be asked if you can provide the 5 pesos change to help them conserve their “monedas”.
+If your total is 175 pesos and you pay with a 200 peso bill, you may be asked if you can provide the 5 pesos change to help them conserve their “monedas”.